nschlia/ffmpegfs/README.md

 * See [NEWS](NEWS) for details.

-Libav video support currenty seems broken.
+*Libav video support currenty seems broken.
 I have not yet decided whether to fix that or to drop Libav as a whole.
 Libav only poorly supports extensions required to do on-the-fly transcoding.
-The results are only fair to good, and Libav problems begin to cost me too much effort to fix.
+The results are only fair to good, and Libav problems begin to cost me too much effort to fix.*

+*Objections anyone?
+If nobody misses Libav I'll stop supporting it soon.*

 About
 -----